 Select courses that expand your field of study and provide depth in a particular discipline.
 The General Electives allow for transferring a multi-disciplinary number of credits from other schools, while providing the opportunity to customize your learning experience.

-Upon graduation from the Bachelor of Science in General Studies program, you will:
+Upon graduation from the Bachelor of Science in General Studies online degree program, you will:

 - Use communication skills effectively in research, writing, and editing so that one may advance professionally and study further in graduate programs